Skip to content

 These have to be paid back, but not until the course is finished.

-Apply online at Student Finance usually from Feb/March.
+Apply online through gov.uk/student-finance usually from Feb/March.
 You can start your application without having confirmed a UCAS place.

 What makes a student loan different from other loans?

-If your course finishes in June you won't have to start paying it back until the following April, and only then if you have a job paying over £25,000 a year.
+If your course finishes in June you won't have to start paying it back until the following April, and only then if you have a job paying over £25,000 a year (if you took out a loan before 2024 then the threshold to pay back might be different - check you loan plan).

 The main thing that makes it different from a regular bank loan is that the amount you pay back is based on what you earn rather than what you owe.